 Drywall work can get really messy so take a little time to prep your space before you start mixing your joint compound.
-Cover the floors, furniture, appliances, etc, and seal off the room you’re working on to contain the dust!
-Most DIYers just want to jump in and get it done.
-So they end up cleaning drywall dust out of every nook and cranny of their house for a few months.
+Cover the floors, furniture, appliances, etc, and seal off the room you’re working on to contain the dust to that room.
+If you just jump in and start skim coating, you’ll probably end up cleaning drywall dust out of every nook and cranny of your house for a few months.

 Gather your supplies